state-hiu/cybergis-osm-mappings/README.md

 ## Usage

+Extents are currently limited to bounding boxes in the `S W N E` format to conform closely to the `osm download` command explained in the [Downloading data from an OSM Server](http://geogig.org/docs/interaction/osm.html#downloading-data-from-an-osm-serve) section of the GeoGig User Manual.

 The easist mapping to start with is the `basic:buildings_and_roads` mapping available at [[link]](https://github.com/state-hiu/cybergis-osm-mappings/blob/master/mappings/basic/buildings_and_roads.json).

 You can learn more about OSM mappings from the GeoGig User Manual at [http://geogig.org/docs/interaction/osm.html#data-mapping](http://geogig.org/docs/interaction/osm.html#data-mapping).